dabit3/chicken-tikka-masala-recipe/README.md

 - Put the chicken in a bowl with all of the ingredients of the chicken marinade, stir everything together well and let it sit for 10 minutes to a few hours

-- In a frying pan, add butter and saute the chicken until it is fully cooked and browned on each side.
+- When ready to cook: in a frying pan, add butter and saute the chicken until it is fully cooked and browned on each side.
 Set to the side until later.

 ### The gravy